mark-watson/haskell_book/manuscript/tutorial-pure.md

   putStrLn ("1 + 2 = " ++ show (1 + 2))
 ~~~~~~~~

-I ask you to treat these small bits of impure code in this chapter as a "black box" and wait for the next chapter for a fuller explanation.
+The function **main** is the entry point of this short two line program.
+When the program is run, the main function will be executed.

+Here the function **main** uses the **do** notation to execute a single IO action, but **do** can also execute a sequence of actions.
+The **putStrLn** function prints a string to the console.
+The printed string is constructed by concatenating three parts: "1 + 2 = ", the result of the expression 1 + 2 (which is 3), and the string representation of this result, which is obtained by calling the function **show**.

+It's worth noting that **putStrLn** writes a string to the standard output and also writes a new line character to the console.
+In general, the function **show** is used to convert any value to a string, here it is converting the result of 1+2 to string to concatenate it with the previous string.

-Pure Haskell code performs no I/O, network access, access to shared in-memory datastructures, etc.
+Pure Haskell code performs no I/O, network access, access to shared in-memory data structures, etc.

 The first time you build an example program with *stack* it may take a while since library dependencies need to be loaded from the web.
 In each example directory, after an initial **stack build** or **stack ghci** (to run the repl) then you should not notice this delay.